Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives.
-The description does not mention any context, prerequisites, or exclusions, leaving the agent without direction on appropriate usage scenarios.
+There is no guidance on when to use this tool versus alternatives such as health_check.
+No context, prerequisites, or exclusions are provided, leaving the agent without direction on selecting this tool.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.